txsl/ee4-hpce-2014-cw6/readme.md

 This is an easy change to fix, but not required for our purposes / for the given spec.

+## Division of labour

+Initially, both dm1911 and txl11 spent a couple days to understand and come to terms with the code base.
+The sales team, acting as expected, were more than displeased at how long this took.
+With some help from the development team however, the sales and marketing team trusted us a little more.

+After looking and understanding the core framework, we spent a bit of time working togther on analysing each algorithm as simply as possible.
+Involved in this discussion was the approach to optimisation (i.e. where are the biggest bottlenecks).
+The algorithms were then split as follows:

+- dm1911 to take `matrix_exponent`, `median_bits` and `circuit_sim`.
+- txl11 to take `life`, `option_explicit` and `string_search`.

+Further more, we added the following tasks to each others to-do list.

+- txl11 to run testing using python and matplotlib.
+See `Testing` section of this report.
+- txl11 to look at creating a Makefile that works across linux and osx.
+- dm1911 to create a standard OpenCL library for use across our implementations

 # The Puzzles